 Spirit AeroSystems Holdings, Inc.: Please contact the Portnoy Law Firm to recover your losses; July 5, 2023 deadline

-LOS ANGELES, May 04, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Spirit AeroSystems Holdings, Inc. (“Spirit” or the “Company”) (NYSE: SPR) investors that a lawsuit filed on behalf of investors that purchased Spirit securities (NYSE: SPR) between April 8, 2020 and April 13, 2023, both dates inclusive (the “Class Period”).
+LOS ANGELES, May 04, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") SPR investors that a lawsuit filed on behalf of investors that purchased Spirit securities SPR between April 8, 2020 and April 13, 2023, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.